hjoliver/cylc-doc/src/tutorial/scheduling/graphing.rst

 .. ifnotslides::

-   This line of text is referred to as a :term:`graph string`.
-These graph strings can be combined to form more complex workflows:
+   And they can be combined to form more complex :term:`graph strings<graph string>`:

 .. minicylc::
    :align: center